authcrunch/authcrunch.github.io/docs/authenticate/local/10-local.md

 The plugin creates local authentication file (i.e. `users.json`) if it does not exist already.

-After starting the server, and find the following following log entries with `user_name` and `user_secret`.
+After starting the server, and find the following log entries with `user_name` and `user_secret`.

 ```json